-6.20 Solid Waste Trash
+6.19 Solid Waste Trash

-All solid items not recycled or managed as hazardous waste may be considered solid waste and disposed of using a trash collection service or municipal landfill.
-Liquids generally cannot be disposed of in regular trash collection service and the local hazardous waste authority should be consulted if suspect liquids are in the waste collection.
-Recycling vendors may collect additional liquid wastes that are not listed in this document.
+All solid items not recycled or managed as hazardous waste may be considered as solid waste and disposed of using a trash collection service or municipal landfill.
+Liquids generally cannot be disposed of in regular trash collection services and the local hazardous waste authority should be consulted if suspect liquids are in the waste collection.
+Recycling vendors may collect additional liquid waste that are not listed in this document.

-Waste should be collected in bags that are securely closed and transferred to a dumpster in good condition and equipped with a lid or cover.
+Waste should be collected in bags that are securely closed and transferred to a lidded dumpster in good condition.
 Loose trash from unsecured collection could blow into stormwater drainage areas or come in contact with stormwater and potentially contribute pollutants into receiving waters.

-6.21 Surplus and Excess Property
+6.20 Surplus and Excess Property

 Materials and property that are no longer in use and stored should be managed carefully so that they are expeditiously transferred to their next user or location.
-Materials should not be stockpiled in locations where they might deteriorate and potentially cause pollutants to enter stormwater.
+Materials should not be stockpiled in locations where they might deteriorate and potentially cause pollutants to enter the stormwater.

-6.22 Treated Lumber
+6.21 Treated Lumber